 - determining pay, and terms and conditions of employment

 - discipline and grievances

-If someone feels they have been discriminated against, they may be able to bring a claim to an Employment Tribunal.
+If someone feels they have been discriminated against, they may be able to make a claim to an employment tribunal.
 However, it's best to talk to the employer first to try to sort out the matter informally, in order to minimise the negative effects on all parties involved.

 Claimants who wish to bring a claim or appeal to a tribunal will have to pay a fee.
 An initial fee will be paid to issue a claim and a further fee will be payable if the claim proceeds to a hearing.
 There are two levels of fee which will depend on the type of claim.
 Further information is available from Ministry of Justice - Employment Tribunal guidance.